skozubek/nbh-map/README.md

 Tu build and run the app in Production mode:

-1. cd to the project's directory
+1. cd to the project's directory,
-2. install dependencies with npm install if you not yet didn't.
+2. install dependencies with `npm install` if you not yet didn't,
-3. build the app with npm-run-build
+3. build the app with `npm run build`,
-4. install server with npm-install -g server
+4. install server with `npm install -g server`,
-5. cd into "build" directory and run serve -s command
+5. cd into "build" directory and run `serve -s` command,
-6. enjoy the App visiting http://localhost:5000
+6. enjoy the App visiting `http://localhost:5000`

 # Dependencies

 1. [react-google-maps](https://tomchentw.github.io/react-google-maps/)
-which provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances.
+which provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances,
-2. [escape-string-regexp](https://www.npmjs.com/package/escape-string-regexp) for locations filtering functionality
+2. [escape-string-regexp](https://www.npmjs.com/package/escape-string-regexp) for locations filtering functionality,
 3. [Foursquare API](https://developer.foursquare.com/) to find places and fetch additional data about them.

 # Contributing